ogzrealm/Slippy-Frog/README.md

 ## 🎮 Gameplay

 - The surface constantly moves forward
-- Tap/click to make the frog jump
+- Press A-D to make flips
 - Avoid falling off the edge
 - Survive as long as possible to complete levels